-If you go back a hundred years ago or more, you would find that in both England and America a legal defense called “contributory negligence” existed.
+If you go back a hundred years ago or more, you would find that in both England and America a legal defense called contributory negligence existed.
 This defense is simple.
 Essentially, if someone is injured and their own negligence contributed to their injuries (even only slightly) in addition to the negligence of the bad guy who was mostly responsible, the injured person would lose their case.
-In other words, it doesn’t matter that the reckless and negligent defendant did something bad to their victim, if the victim at all contributed to their injuries, the defendant got off scot-free.
+In other words, it doesn't matter that the reckless and negligent defendant did something bad to their victim, if the victim at all contributed to their injuries, the defendant got off scot-free.
 (Some states still apply this archaic standard in personal injury cases, though thankfully the number is fairly small, and doesn't include Texas.)

-The problem with this defense is that it doesn’t match reality.
-It is uncommon that anyone is ever perfectly innocent or perfectly guilty, and accidents are not always black and white.
-While many accidents indeed do follow the ideal formula of “a bad driver who is 100% at fault injures a perfectly innocent person,” many other accidents involve a defendant who is mostly at fault who injured a victim who themselves may have also contributed to the accident a little bit.
-Under the old contributory negligence concept, all it would take for a negligent defendant to avoid liability was to simply state that the plaintiff also did something wrong.
+The problem with this defense is that it doesn't match reality.
+It is uncommon for anyone to ever be perfectly innocent or perfectly guilty, and accidents are not always black and white.
+While many accidents indeed do follow the ideal formula of "a bad driver who is 100% at fault injures a perfectly innocent person," many other accidents involve a defendant who is mostly at fault who injured a victim who themselves may have also contributed to the accident a little bit.
+Under the old contributory negligence concept, all it would take for a negligent defendant to avoid liability was to simply demonstrate that the plaintiff also did something wrong.

 Imagine if we applied that same logic to a murder case.
-The accused murderer would be able to say, “Yeah, I killed her.
-But she started it,” or something equally absurd.
-And, if the jury bought it, the murdered would be found not guilty.
-If you think it would be crazy to apply that standard to a murder case, guess what; it’s also crazy to apply that standard to an injury case.
+The accused murderer would be able to say, "Yeah, I killed her.
+But she started it," or something equally absurd.
+And, if the jury bought it, the murderer would be found not guilty.
+If you think it would be absurd to apply that standard to a murder case, guess what: it's equally ridiculous to apply that standard to an injury case.

 Over time, law makers and the courts began to realize that this standard was unfair to accident victims.
-In modern times, almost every state in America has done away with the contributory negligence defense.
-In its place under Texas law is something called the “doctrine of modified comparative fault.”
-This doctrine essentially says that a plaintiff doesn’t have to be perfectly innocent in order to get compensation.
-This way, even if a negligent truck driver could make an argument such as, “Yeah, I ran the red light, but the other driver should have tried harder to not get hit by me,” and even if a jury agrees with the trucker and puts some fault on the victim, it doesn’t completely sink the injured person’s case.
+In modern times, almost every state in America has done away with the contributory negligence doctrine.
+In its place under Texas law is something called the doctrine of modified comparative fault.
+This essentially says that a plaintiff doesn't have to be perfectly innocent in order to get compensation.
+This way, even if a negligent truck driver could make an argument such as, "Yeah, I ran the red light, but the other driver should have tried harder to not get hit by me," and even if a jury agrees with the trucker and puts some fault on the victim, it doesn't completely sink the injured person's case.
 But it does reduce the value of the case by lowering the percentage of the total damages a defendant has to pay by the amount of fault placed on the plaintiff.
 As such, you can see why, even though the defendant-biased concept of contributory negligence is no longer a part of Texas law, the comparative fault defense is still quite attractive to trucking companies, since it affords them an opportunity to save money if they're able to successfully shift blame onto their victims.

 Bob is driving his car and he is drunk.
 A tractor trailer swerves into his lane and sideswipes his car, sending it careening into a tree.
 Bob is badly injured.
 Now, Bob was drunk, and that is illegal and negligent, so surely that's bad.
 But the million dollar question is whether or not the alcohol played a role in his injuries.
 Let's imagine that the trucking company has Bob's car's computer checked, and it shows that Bob never hit his brakes.
 That would mean that the truck hit Bob's car, but, arguably, Bob's failure to use his brakes is what caused Bob to hit the tree.
 The trucking company, in making these allegations, is saying that Bob was also at fault for the accident.
 If a jury agrees and they put 60% of fault on Bob and 40% of fault on the trucker, Bob loses his case and gets no money because he is more than 51% at fault.
 On the other hand, if the jury thinks, "Sure, Bob was drunk and that's bad, but none of this would have happened had the truck driver not caused the initial collision," then it's possible that they would put 20% of fault on Bob and 80% of fault on the trucking company.
 Since Bob's fault was less than 51%, he wins his case.
 But, let's say he has $1,000,000 in injuries, since the jury said the trucking company is only liable for 80% of the accident, they only have to pay Bob $800,000. $800,000 is still a lot of money, but maybe now Bob can't afford a surgery he needs.
 Maybe he can never work again.
 Certainly, that $200,000 that he didn't get would have gone a long way toward helping Bob with his injuries.